aktsbot/basic.css/README.md

 ## TODO:

-- do a 1.0 release
+- [x] do a 1.0 release
-- [done] bring down bundle size. the sed liners in build.sh are not up to par.
+- [x] bring down bundle size. the sed liners in build.sh are not up to par.
-- dark mode?
+- [ ] dark mode?